 The reverse is not true: you cannot use around instead of round.
 For instance, you would not say: She has an around face.

-Learn more about word usage with one of my online courses:
+Learn more about other commonly confused words with my online Business Writing course.

 Subscribe to my monthly e-newsletter to receive writing and grammar tips.